misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/cluster.md

 `eksctl` will be configuring the VPC and networking along with creating the EKS cluster itself, if you need to use pre-existing networking provisioned by another team or department, refer to the [custom vpc documentation](https://eksctl.io/usage/vpc-networking/#use-existing-vpc-other-custom-configuration).

 **Note on AMI Usage**
 In this reference example the Ubuntu2004 amiFamily is used instead of listing a specific AMI ID.
-This is for portability of the reference document.
-If you wish to ensure you nodegroups continue to use the identical image instead of the latest at time of launch, replace `amiFamily: Ubuntu2004` with `ami: ami-customid` where `ami-customid` is from Ubuntu's EKS AMI list or the output from this command:
+This is for portability of the reference document and allows for use of the builtin bootstrap command instead of having to create a custom one.
+If you want to do more customization of your bootstrap command or use a static AMI, first, replace `amiFamily: Ubuntu2004` with `ami: ami-customid` where `ami-customid` is from Ubuntu's EKS AMI list or the output from the below command.
+You will then replace `preBootstrapCommands` with your bootstrap script under a new section labeled `overrideBootstrapCommand`.

 ```sh
 aws ec2 describe-images --owners 099720109477 \